Chousei coal mine skeletal remains salvage project

 We began our research and exploration of the site in July 2024.

-During the initial survey, we tried to enter the pier of offshore side (called offshore pier), but we were unable to enter the pier due to high waves caused by a typhoon a few days before the survey date, which prevented us from working to build scaffolding to enter the inside of the pier.
+During the initial exploration, we tried to enter the pier of offshore side (called offshore pier), but we were unable to enter the pier due to high waves caused by a typhoon a few days before the exploration date, which prevented us from working to build scaffolding to enter the inside of the pier.

-During the second survey, we were able to enter the offshore pier of the two piers.
+During the second exploration, we were able to enter the offshore pier of the two piers.

 When we went underwater, the transparency deteriorated to about 50 cm from a depth of about 7 meters.